mtourj/react-native-context-menu-view/README.md

+## ABOUT THIS FORK

+This fork of `react-native-context-menu-view` introduces web support with the same existing API.

 # react-native-context-menu-view

 Use native context menu functionality from React Native.
 On iOS 13+ this uses [`UIMenu`](https://developer.apple.com/documentation/uikit/uimenu) functionality, and on Android it uses a [`ContextMenu`](https://developer.android.com/reference/android/view/ContextMenu).